What Does a Brand Manager Do? 2024 Guide

 Media relationship management and listening (Meltwater, Cision, Muckrack)

 Becoming a brand manager requires a combination of higher education and experience.
-Marketers often hold this position after working in another type of management role, like social media or content management.
+It’s often a position marketers hold after working in another type of management role, like social media management or content management.
 Here are some steps to consider if you’d like to pursue a career as a brand manager:

 Brand manager job listings vary in terms of their requirements for education.
-Typically, companies expect brand managers to hold a bachelor’s degree post-12th.
-Common degrees for brand managers are in marketing, advertising, business administration, media, and communications.
-Additionally, an MBA can help you hone your business administration skills and help qualify you for higher-level positions.
+Typically, companies expect brand managers to hold a bachelor’s degree in marketing, advertising, public relations, business, or another related field (with some companies specifying which major they are looking for).
+Additionally, some brand managers earn their MBA with a concentration in marketing to hone their expertise and bring advanced knowledge to their role.

-Candidates for brand manager positions can gain experience in entry-level roles in marketing or sales.
-For example, you may start as an associate brand manager and move into manager roles.

-Working as a market research analyst, social media manager, content marketing manager, or digital marketing manager can provide you with the foundation you’ll need to move into brand management.
+Smaller companies may require somewhere between one and three years of experience, while larger companies may require more.
+To become a brand manager, you can expect to start with an entry-level role in sales or marketing.
+Working in an entry-level role, such as a market research analyst, social media manager, content marketing manager, or digital marketing manager, can provide you with the foundation you’ll need to move into brand management, such as important leadership skills.
 Through these roles, you can bolster your understanding of consumers and the successful messaging it takes to reach them—important components in managing a brand.

 A brand manager typically needs to have advanced skills in the following areas: